 How much is enough?

-Dr. Shakuntala Thilsted, Leader of the Value Chains and Nutrition Research Program at WorldFish has been invited to join as a panelist for "Affordability —where does the buck stop?" session at 2.00 pm (GMT+8).
-Join Shakuntala talks on how governments, businesses and participants in every stage of the supply chain work together to improve affordability without driving down standards and who is responsible for ensuring food is affordable
+Dr. Shakuntala Thilsted, Leader of the Value Chains and Nutrition Research Program at WorldFish has been invited to join as a panelist for "Affordability —where does the buck stop?" session at 1.45 pm (GMT+8).
+Join Dr. Shakuntala talks where she will be discussing on who is responsible for ensuring food is affordable?
+How can governments, businesses and participants in every stage of the supply chain work together to improve affordability without driving down standards?

-This event will open up debate around the economic and geopolitical risks involved in food production, and explore the ways science and technology can tackle them now and in the future that will bring together leading thinkers from government, industry, NGOs, academia and agriculture to examine the varied and complex challenges and opportunities across the region.
+This event will open up debate around the economic and geopolitical risks involved in food production, and explore the ways science and technology can tackle them now and in the future.
+We will bring together leading thinkers from government, industry, NGOs, academia and agriculture to examine the varied and complex challenges and opportunities across the region.